 A Content Marketing Pyramid is defined as:

-Development of content and related assets intended to reinforces common messages/themes through multiple content formats, distribution methods and promotion channels across owned, earned and paid media.
+The development of content and related assets intended to reinforces common messages/themes through multiple content formats, distribution methods and promotion channels across owned, earned and paid media.

-Itâ€™s these highly intentional and focused content marketing activities and interactions that will help you move the needle on the big goals, from awareness building to lead generation to sales enablement.
+Itâ€™s these highly intentional and focused content marketing activities and interactions that help you move the needle on the big goals, from awareness building to lead generation to sales enablement.

 The Content Marketing Pyramid: A Structural Overview

 The Content Marketing Pyramid is made up of five levels of content, organized into three main parts:

 Core content is substantive, original content that involves research and/or deep insight.
 Assets are created from this primary research and thought leadership.
 These can include print books, eBooks and guides that provide an in-depth exploration of the source material.

 These assets serve as the source material for the remaining assets in the Pyramid and are often gated.
 All remaining assets in the pyramid are intended to drive your audience to this core asset and capture a lead.

 Best Selling Author, Journalist, Marketing Consultant;Â CEO, Owner Media GroupÂ @chrisbrogan